 You will take 60 credits of German modules.
 Those taking post-A level German will consolidate their language skills to prepare them for the year abroad, whilst those taking Beginners' German will continue to follow an intensive language course to ensure that they are comfortable heading to a German-speaking country in their third year.
-You will also take modules in literature, history, politics and society, and may opt for modules in German linguistics, culture and media (please note not all optional German modules will be available to those on the Beginners' German pathway).
+You will also take modules in literature, history and society, and may opt for modules in German linguistics, culture and media (please note not all optional German modules will be available to those on the Beginners' German pathway).

 In history, you will be able to select optional modules from an extensive range covering an extremely wide chronological and geographical range.

 You must pass year 2 which is weighted at 33% of your final degree classification.